PennyLaneAI/pennylane-lightning/doc/lightning_qubit/development/avx_kernels/kernel_tuning.rst

 OpenMP acceleration of the gate kernels across all kernel types (LM, AVX2, and AVX512) is enabled by default in Lightning-Qubit.
 You can control the number of threads used by setting the ``OMP_NUM_THREADS`` environment variable before starting your Python session, or if already started, before simulating your PennyLane programs.
-For gradient workloads with many observables, this may reduce performance in comparison with the default mode, to turn this off, use the CMake flag ``-DLQ_ENABLE_KERNEL_OMP=OFF`` when building Lightning-Qubit.
+For workloads involving gradients with many observables measurements, this may reduce performance in comparison with the default mode.
+To turn this off, use the CMake flag ``-DLQ_ENABLE_KERNEL_OMP=OFF`` when building Lightning-Qubit.

 For workloads that show benefit from the use of threaded gate kernels, sometimes updating the CPU cache to accommodate recently modified data can become a bottleneck, and saturates the performance gained at high thread counts.
 This may be alleviated somewhat on systems supporting AVX2 and AVX-512 operations using the ``-DLQ_ENABLE_KERNEL_AVX_STREAMING=on`` CMake flag.